We may receive compensation when you click on links to products from our partners.

 Exceptional writers aren’t just creatives.
 They’re also problem-solvers.
 They can see issues in their minds, and they know how to commit solutions to paper.

 Writers know that communicating in a language their audience understands is imperative.
 Most topics, however, aren’t accessible to the layperson.
-There’s jargon and conceptual barriers.
+There are jargon and conceptual barriers.

 Great writers, therefore, anticipate problems for their audiences and address them.
 It’s not just about being accurate or even grammatically correct.
 Part of the art is to empathize with the reader and help them surmount conceptual stumbling blocks without them even realizing they’re doing it.